Housing Affordability

 That's why the Albanese Government has an ambitious goal of building 1.2 million homes by the end of the decade.

-We know this is a challenge, but it's a challenge we have to meet.
+We know this is a challenge, but it's a challenge we must meet.
+That’s why last year, we put Help to Buy and Build to Rent into law.

 Our plan for 1.2 million homes means we are: